YONGHUNI/htmls/readme.md

 The Cesspool of Knitted .Rmds I Created
 ========================================

-How to Assess the Hosted html Files
+How to Access the Hosted html Files
 --------

 * Just type URL like below in your address bar